 Chicago Golden Glove Champion.
 Bypassing the opportunity to represent the USA in the 2000 Sydney Games, he was select to represent his parents' native country of Mexico for the 1996 Olympics.
 Between punches, left hooks and uppercuts, Jorge went to receive a B.S in business at Northern Illinois University (NIU).
 While in college Jorge was the recipient of the Thomas "Sarge" Johnson Outstanding Boxer Academic Scholarship provided by the USOC (United States Olympic Committee).

-In addiction to founding Apache Service and Supply Co., he is the founder of the Apache Building Exchange a provider of real state marketing service, Jorge Pacheco serves on multiple charitable and advisory boards.
+In addition to founding Apache Service and Supply Co., he is the founder of the Apache Building Exchange a provider of real state marketing service, Jorge Pacheco serves on multiple charitable and advisory boards.
 More notably Jorge was appointed by Mexican President

 Felipe Calderon to serve on the advisory board of NAFINSA (Nacional Financiera), the Mexican small business administration, helping Mexican small business.

-Currently, he is a Boxing/MMA official with the Illinois Department of Financial and Professional Regulation, Department of Athletics, assisting in the regulation of state sanctioned bouts and MMA fights.
+Currently, he is a Boxing/MMA official with the Illinois Department of Financial and Professional Regulation, Department of Athletics, assisting in the regulation of state-sanctioned bouts and MMA fights.
 He mentors young aspiring boxers who like himself many moons ago, seek to make something of themselves.